omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/properties/property-sets/index.rst

 Edit or delete a property set
 ***********************************
-To edit a Property Set, click the pen.
+To edit a property Set, click the pen.
 To delete a Property Set, click the dust bin.

 .. image:: property-set-edit-list-v7.png

-Note that a deleted Property Set is not deleted right away.
-It is placed in the Property Recycle Bin.
-For more information see: :doc:`Property Recycle Bin </admin-settings/tenant-settings/properties/recycle-bin/index>`
+Note that a deleted property set is not deleted right away.
+It is placed in the property recycle bin.
+For more information see: :doc:`Property recycle bin </admin-settings/tenant-settings/properties/recycle-bin/index>`

-When you edit a Property Set, something like the following can be shown:
+When you edit a property set, something like the following can be shown:

 .. image:: property-sets-edit-v7.png